Notebooks-Now/submission-quarto-lite/README.md

 ## Quarto configuration

-Configuration for the example is provided by a YAML block that appears as the first cell of the Notebook.
+Configuration for the example is provided by the Quarto project file, `_quarto.yml`, and the YAML block (front matter) that appears with the article markdown document.

 ## Building output artfiacts